Paper Jewels - Frequently Asked Questions

 What does the back of the jewelry look like?

 The drop earrings and all the necklaces have designs on both sides, because of course either side will be seen.
 The clip earrings and pins are usually finished with a solid color back.
+As mentioned above (see "Dogtag Necklaces" most of my dogtag necklaces are made on a stainless steel pendant base, with a solid stainless back.)

 Can you make the jewelry in other colors?